DigitalWatergun/old-reminder-app/README.md

 - [ ] Create Home page
 - [ ] Implement local authentication
 - [ ] Implement Google OAuth
-- [ ] Figure out API routing and React component hierarchy
-- [ ] Properly display reminder data on React components
-- [ ] Create "settings" page for user to set their own intervals/timer for their reminder and email/sms notifications
+- [ ] Create "settings" page for user to update their email and sms numbers
 - [ ] Utilize a UI framework (Material UI) for the front end pages

 ### Finished Tasks